obonaventure/cnp3/book/network/network.rst

 The second type of peering relationship is the `shared-cost` peering relationship.
 Such a relationship usually does not involve a payment from one domain to the other in contrast with the `customer->provider` relationship.
 A `shared-cost` peering relationship is usually established between domains having a similar size and geographic coverage.
 For example, consider the figure above.
 If `AS3` and `AS4` exchange many packets via `AS1`, they both need to pay `AS1`.
 A cheaper alternative for `AS3` and `AS4` would be to establish a `shared-cost` peering.
 Such a peering can be established at IXPs where both `AS3` and `AS4` are present or by using private peering links.
 This `shared-cost` peering should be used to exchange packets between hosts inside `AS3` and hosts inside `AS4`.
 However, `AS3` does not want to receive on the `AS3-AS4` `shared-cost` peering links packets whose destination belongs to `AS1` and `AS3` would have to pay to send these packets to `AS1`.

 From a routing viewpoint, over a `shared-cost` peering relationship a domain only advertises its internal routes and the routes that it has learned from its customers.
-This restriction ensures that only packets destined to the local domain or one of its customers will be received over the `shared-cost` peering relationship.
-This implies that the routes that have been learned from a provider or from another `shared-cost` peer will not be advertised over a `shared-cost` peering relationship.
+This restriction ensures that only packets destined to the local domain or one of its customers is received over the `shared-cost` peering relationship.
+This implies that the routes that have been learned from a provider or from another `shared-cost` peer is not advertised over a `shared-cost` peering relationship.
 This is motivated by economical reasons.
 If a domain were advertising over a `shared-cost` peering relationship that does not bring revenue the routes that it learned from a provider it would have allowed its `shared-cost` peer to use the link with its provider without any payment.
 If a domain were advertising over a `shared-cost` peering relationship the routes learned over another `shared-cost` peering relationship, it would have allowed these `shared-cost` peers to use its own network (which may span one or more continents) freely to exchange packets.